jeremylt/csci-3656-fall-2025/_sources/syllabus.rst.txt

 You will keep a learning journal with `SMART <https://en.wikipedia.org/wiki/SMART_criteria>`_ goals.
 You will regularly update this journal with notes about your progress towards these goals.
 You can update, close, or add goals throughout the semester but should have at least 3 goals at all times.
+Learning is non-monotonic, so it is perfectly normal to encounter difficulties or struggles.
+The important thing is to reflect on how you work through those difficulties or struggles.

 Individual assignments and quizzes are intended to provide formative feedback.
 As such, you will receive a mixture of automated and written feedback but no numerical grade.
-This feedback should be used in your journal notes about your progression towards your goals.
+This feedback should be used in your journal notes about your progress towards your goals.

 There will be no final exam in this course.
 The final project will be in two phases - first an individual portion and second a group portion.